Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 Netflix’s newest original anime is definitely one of the weirdest series you will watch this year.
 Dorohedoro, based on the manga of the same name, dabbles in a dystopian reality filled to the brim with magic, violence, and the fantastical.
 Dorohedoro Season 1 follows Caiman and his friend, Nikaido, as they search for the Sorcerer responsible for turning Caiman’s head into a lizard one.
-After messing with the wrong Sorcerer, Caiman and Nikaido are pursued by En whose magical abilities include turning people and objects into mushrooms.
+After messing with the wrong Sorcerer, Caiman and Nikaido are pursued by En, whose magical abilities include turning people and objects into mushrooms.
 En sends two of his cleaners, Shin and Noi, to kill Caiman and find out the identity of the Sorcerer who put the lizard-head curse on Caiman.

 If that doesn’t sound odd, the world of Dorohedoro gets weirder.
 The series highlights two very different worlds: the world of Sorcerers and the world of humans (also known as the Hole).
 They’re juxtaposed constantly, with the Hole being a true dystopian reality for most non-magic users.
-The world of Sorcerers, although still rife with inequality via class-divisions, is still one step above the polluted, violent dimension of humans.
+The world of Sorcerers, although still rife with inequality via class divisions, is still one step above the polluted, violent dimension of humans.
 Although certainly not as grim as the Hole, the world of Sorcerers has its own quirkiness in the form of odd magical abilities and rituals that are morbid and borderline thanatomania.

 However, despite its oddness, Dorohedoro is not for the faint of heart.
 The action scenes are wonderfully animated and the choreography is dynamic and impressive.
 But, what makes this anime stand out from others is the fact that Dorohedoro doesn’t shy away from depicting violence and gore and, in fact, embraces them with gusto.
 There were plenty a time where a morbid scene gave me pause.
 But the morbidity goes hand in hand with the depiction of the Hole, a grimy, sodden place where everything is grungy and dilapidated, including the fact that humans are often the subjects of Sorcerer experiments and being turned into grotesque monsters.

 Although it’s been a while since I read the manga, so I can’t comment on how close the anime is to the manga plot-wise, I can certainly comment on the consistency of the characters.
 In dialogue, personality, behavior, and physical looks, the anime follows the manga closely.
 Characters act how they’re expected to and that is definitely an integral part of creating an anime based on a manga.
 If characters aren’t consistent, you’re likely to alienate viewers that are fans of the manga.
-And, thankfully, Dorohedoro upholds the integrity of its characters.
+And thankfully, Dorohedoro upholds the integrity of its characters.

-Dorohedoro deviates from the way most women in manga are physically depicted, and that realization was great when first reading the manga.
+Dorohedoro deviates from the way most women in manga are physically depicted, and that realization was great when I first read the manga.
 But the anime isn’t able to create that same surprise simply because the voice actors for these characters have very obviously feminine voices.
 But at least the anime continues to uphold the physicality of these characters that break the mold that most female characters get cast from.

 Dorohedoro Season 1 is available now on Netflix.